 No Fee Unless Our Pennsylvania Social Security Disability Lawyers Get Results

 At Krasno, Krasno & Onwudinjo in Philadelphia, we handle all cases on a contingency basis.
 We get paid only if you receive compensation in your case or if we prevent the insurance company from stopping or altering your benefits.
-To schedule a free initial consultation, email us or call us at 215-310-0001 or toll free at 877-794-2396.
+To schedule a free initial consultation, contact us today at (215) 223-6718.